masugadesign/lab-reports-craft-cms/README.md

 ### Formatting Functions

 The PHP formatting functions should be defined in the `labreports.php` config file's `functions` array.
 Each function must accept one parameter.
 The value of the parameter is a Craft Element of whatever type your report is centered around.
 The name of the variable does not matter.
+The function must return a single array which represents one row in the report.
 Pay careful attention to the order of each item in the array because it will need to match the order of the column names that you define in the report template.

 ```
 <?php